Top 21 Healthy Foods For Kids And Tips To Make Them Eat

 Image: Shutterstock

 Dried fruits, such as figs, raisins, dates, and prunes, are energy and nutrient-dense foods that can add flavor, color, and texture to recipes.
-Regular consumption of assorted dried fruits provides fiber, healthy fats, micronutrients, enzymes, and phytochemicals that have numerous long-term health benefits for children and teens (19).
+Regular consumption of assorted dried fruits for kids provides fiber, healthy fats, micronutrients, enzymes, and phytochemicals that have numerous long-term health benefits for them (19).

 protip_icon Quick tip